Gather the wisdom,...

 The integration of spirituality, psychology and value-based skills are key to his efforts.
 Though the approaches and groups he has served have varied over the years, his compassionate approach to healing, belief in the natural resiliency of the human spirit, and personal commitment to life-long learning remain the foundation to all his professional endeavors.
 These are the bedrock to his current call to minister to religious communities, empowering them to live well and partner in co-creating the future of religious life.

 Dr. Ted Dunn is a licensed clinical psychologist with experience as a consultant, facilitator, professor, psychotherapist and supervisor to professionals in the field of mental health.
 He obtained his undergraduate training at Ohio State University, and his Master’s and Doctoral degrees in Clinical Psychology from St. Louis University.
 He completed his graduate training in 1985 following his internship at Rutgers Medical School in New Jersey where he concentrated on psychotherapy and systemic change.

-He has advanced training in psychoanalytic psychotherapy from the St. Louis Psychoanalytic Institute as well as in family therapy and systems applications from masters in the field (e.g., Jay Haley, Salvador Minuchin, Virginia Satir and Monica McGoldrick).
+He has advanced training in psychoanalytic psychotherapy as well as in family therapy and systems applications from masters in the field (e.g., Jay Haley, Salvador Minuchin, Virginia Satir and Monica McGoldrick).
 He has extensive experience with neuropsychological and psychological assessment methods and has consulted, taught, published, developed laboratories for hospitals and served as an expert witness in these fields.